dfir-dd/dionysos/README.md

             use yara scanner with the specified ruleset.
 This can be a single file, a zip file or a directory containing lots of yara files.
 Yara files must end with 'yar' or 'yara', and zip files must end with 'zip'

+        --yara-timeout <YARA_TIMEOUT>
+            timeout for the yara scanner, in seconds [default: 240]
 ```

 # Developer guide